AppGalleryConnect/agc-demos/Android/agc-crash-demo-java/README.md

 ## Question or issues
 If you have questions about how to use AppGallery Connect Demos, try the following options:
 * [Stack Overflow](https://stackoverflow.com/users/14194729/appgallery-connect) is the best place for any programming questions.
-Be sure to tag your question with huawei-mobile-services.
+Be sure to tag your question with appgallery or appgallery-connect.
 * [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101188387844930001) AppGallery Module is great for general questions, or seeking recommendations and opinions.

 If you run into a bug in our samples, please submit an [issue](https://github.com/AppGalleryConnect/agc-demos/issues) to the Repository.
 Even better you can submit a [Pull Request](https://github.com/AppGalleryConnect/agc-demos/pulls) with a fix.